Skunk Train in Fort Bragg, California

 Overview

-Get your tickets and climb aboard for an unforgettable journey on the historic Skunk Train!
-Ride through majestic redwood groves, scenic trestle bridges, amazing tunnels and into the heart of the Noyo River Canyon.
-Originally built to carry logs from the backcountry to the coast, the Skunk Train offers pristine views largely unchanged from a century ago.
+Hop aboard the historic Skunk Train in Fort Bragg and journey through majestic redwood groves, scenic trestle bridges, and fascinating tunnels that lead into the heart of the Noyo River Canyon.
+Initially constructed to transport logs from the hinterlands to the coast, this train offers pristine views that have stood the test of time for over a century!

 Good To Know